Differential Geometric Aspects of Causal Structures: Local description of causal structures

 The situation is different in four dimensions.
-Four dimensional causal structures are a special class of parabolic geometries of type $(D_3,P_{1,2,3}).$ The harmonic curvature of these parabolic geometries is five dimensional, three of which have homogeneity one and two have homogeneity two.
+Four dimensional causal structures are a special class of parabolic geometries of type $(D_3,P_{1,2,3})$.
+The harmonic curvature of these parabolic geometries is five dimensional, three of which have homogeneity one and two have homogeneity two.
 Consider a four dimensional causal structure of split signature.
-The Fubini cubic form of projective surfaces and the \wsf curvature are comprised of two entries (see Section \ref{sec:bundle-ruled-surf}).
-By Equation \eqref{eq:F-W-infi-action} all these four entries are irreducible under the action of the Levi subgroup.
+The Fubini cubic form of projective surfaces and the \wsf curvature are comprised of two entries.It turns out that all these four entries are irreducible under the action of $\fg_0$.
 As a result, four dimensional causal structures are special cases of parabolic geometries of type $(D_3,P_{1,2,3})$ in which one of the harmonic curvatures of homogeneity one is zero.
+The vanishing of this piece of harmonic curvature amounts to the fibration $\pi\colon \cC\rightarrow M$ with 2-dimensional fibers.